 As a mini vegan, it can be isolating at times in a meat-guzzling world, especially if their peers don’t understand their compassion towards animals, so to be surrounded by others who share your views is wonderful, shows your kid(s) that they are really part of something amazing and gives them a chance to meet like-minded children.
 Last year, when Ruby and I marched with the big animal rights march in London, we were two of almost three thousand vegans.
 The atmosphere was electric and unforgettable; at just five years old she was part of something truly great – she was so happy and energised by it and often talks of the day.

 Many parents are unsure whether bringing kids to protests is the right thing to do – after all, they can be noisy, crowded and, at certain types of protests, clashes with counter-protesters and/or police can break out.
+There is also the exposure to problematic vegans who we do not feel represent our views and can have really offensive placards and views on other social justice movements.
 Personally, I have a mental checklist (see below) which I run though to determine if a protest or event is suitable for my now six-year-old.

 If there is something on and she wants to be a part of it, we will spend time together in the run-up talking about why the event is taking place and what we hope to achieve for the animals by attending.
 We will then make up a placard or mask as my daughter is very creative and it’s lovely to see her express her feelings about the subject through art.